SystemSpace/Compendium/compendium.rst

 Are the uploaded files that users submitted still kept?
   Yes, and I plan to reopen the storage later into site (re)development.

+Is the forcebond on migrant's souls still active at this point?
+  Yes.

 Tsuki, the Representative